User Review: Cammenga Tritium Lensatic / 3HC

 Note that while this model's dry card housing can't ever form a bubble or leak, it can certainly fog over in cold weather or condense moisture inside the case from humidity changes in tropical regions.
 Why?
 Because the interior is filled with ordinary air instead of an inert gas like your fogproof binoculars or rifle scope.

-The compass uses magnetic 'induction damping' to settle the floating dial in 'six seconds or less'.
-Fine, except that in comparison, my liquid damped orienteering compass with 'global needle' settles in less than two seconds, and stays rock-steady.
+The compass uses magnetic 'induction dampening' to settle the floating dial in 'six seconds or less'.
+Fine, except that in comparison, my liquid dampened Suunto compass with 'global needle' settles in less than one second, and stays rock-steady, with no wobble.
 Because the latter is a gimbaled design, I can even take accurate compass readings while walking or riding in a small boat or canoe.